zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 ---
 lab:
-    title: 'Develop an Azure AI agent with the Semantic Kernel SDK'
+    title: 'Develop an Azure AI agent with the Microsoft Agent Framework SDK'
-    description: 'Learn how to use the Semantic Kernel SDK to create and use an Azure AI Agent Service agent.'
+    description: 'Learn how to use the Microsoft Agent Framework SDK to create and use an Azure AI chat agent.'
 ---

-# Develop an Azure AI agent with the Semantic Kernel SDK
+# Develop an Azure AI chat agent with the Microsoft Agent Framework SDK

-In this exercise, you'll use Azure AI Agent Service and Semantic Kernel to create an AI agent that processes expense claims.
+In this exercise, you'll use Azure AI Agent Service and Microsoft Agent Framework to create an AI agent that processes expense claims.

-> **Tip**: The code used in this exercise is based on the for Semantic Kernel SDK for Python.
-You can develop similar solutions using the SDKs for Microsoft .NET and Java.
-Refer to [Supported Semantic Kernel languages](https://learn.microsoft.com/semantic-kernel/get-started/supported-languages) for details.

 This exercise should take approximately **30** minutes to complete.